LEARN THE ADVANTAGES OF AERIAL APPLICATION

 - Pilots apply material guided by a ‘light bar’ that ensures they remain exactly on track.

-- Nozzle calculators available on the internet allow pilots to predict the performance of different nozzles under different conditions.
+- Nozzle calculators allow pilots to predict the performance of different nozzles under different conditions and ensure safe and efficient application profiles.

 - Software now available to assist pilots in predicting drift profile.